 Residence halls are grouped into the South Village, the Central Village, and the North Village to encourage a sense of community and interconnections among residents.
 The South Village consists of Nassau, Niagara, Onondaga, Suffolk, and Wayne Halls, along with Red Jacket Dining Hall.
 The South Village houses many of the first-year students.
 Linking the South Village with central campus is Saratoga Terrace, townhouse style campus housing for two hundred students; the complex includes a commons building and breathtaking sunset views.
 The Central Village is comprised of Steuben, Jones, Livingston, and Monroe halls.
-Newly renovated Erie Hall, along with Ontario, Genesee, Wyoming, Allegany, and Putnam halls constitute the North Village, which includes Letchworth Dining Hall.
-Putnam Hall won a regional award for excellence of design when it opened in Fall 2004, and connects Wyoming and Allegany Halls.
+Newly renovated Erie Hall, along with Ontario, Genesee, Wyoming, Allegany, and Putnam Hall won a regional award for excellence of design when it opened in Fall 2004, and connects Wyoming and Allegany Halls.
 Seneca Hall will be an architectural complement to Putnam Hall when construction is completed in 2009; this 84-bed residence will connect Genesee and Ontario Halls.